segarciat/TLPI/ch55-File-Locking/exercise/02-flock-deadlock/README.md

 a pair of file descriptors pointing to the same file description, and the two processes would share locks.

-I decided that if a deadlock situation was detected, then either call would fail immediately.
-Therefore, I decided to introduce a timeout of 5 seconds by using the *alarm()* system call.
+The timeout I introduced on the child was 5 seconsd.
+I decided that if the process did not terminate before the timeout, then a deadlock must have occurred.
+I confirmed my observation by running the program.
+No output was shown in stdout for 5 seconds, and at that point, the child outputs a message saying that *flock()* failed to due to `EINTR`.
+This means that the signal handler introduced for the `SIGALRM` signal interrupted *flock()* on the child while it blocked waiting for an exclusive lock on file 1.
+Given that there was no prior output from the parent either, I deduced a deadlock occurred.

-If after the timeout the child has not been able to acquire both locks, then I presume a deadlock has occurred, and cause the child to exit.
-At that point, the lock on file 2 held by the child is released, allowing the parent process to acquire the lock.
+At that point, the child exits, and the lock on file 2 held by the child is released, allowing the parent process to acquire the lock.

 To compile and run: